atomicobject/objection/README.md

 ### Registering Instances

 Objection supports associating an object outside the context of Objection by configuring an ObjectionModule.
+You can also mark registered [singleton] classes as eager singletons.
+Eager singletons will be instantiated during the creation of the injector rather than being lazily instantiated.

 ### Example
       @interface MyAppModule : ObjectionModule {